 Many Reasons to Journal

-Journaling is often done as a school requirement.
-Once you get used to journaling, you will find that it is easier to organize your thoughts so you can think and write more creatively.
-Keeping a journal is a great way to keep records and to look back on a specific time in your life.
+Journaling is often done as a school requirement, but it really doesn't have to be.
+Use journal topics for high school students to write for yourself, too.
+Keeping a journal is a great way to keep records and look back on a specific time in your life, and it's good practice for expressing yourself (pretty important for the rest of your life).